Last Updates

 Community involvement is vital in hurricane preparedness.
 Local organizations, schools, and businesses should collaborate with government agencies to disseminate information, conduct drills, and provide resources.
 A well-informed and prepared community can significantly reduce the impact of a storm.

-Watching for Tropical Storm Milton’s Formation
+Watching for Tropical Storm Milton’s Formation and Affects

-The formation of Tropical Storm Milton serves as a reminder of the importance of preparedness and resilience.
+The formation of Tropical Storm Milton/Hurricane Milton serves as a reminder of the importance of preparedness and resilience.
 By understanding the science behind storm development, staying informed, and following established guidelines, we can minimize the impact of such events.
 For further resources and detailed guides on hurricane preparedness, visit our Hurricane Resource Center.